 1.Go to Edit > Annotations.

-3.Click Select feature, then click the feature on the map.
+2.Under Feature-Linked, click Select Single Feature, then click the electricity line on the map.

 The text field shows the created annotation.

-Your annotation is now created and saved to the web map.
+Your cable specification and year annotation is now created and saved to the web map.

 You can rotate the annotation to the desired angle before placement by dragging the Rotation bar or typing in the angle degree.